Informatics Europe: Mission and Activities

-ECSS - European Computer Science Summit
+ECSS - European Informatics Leaders Summit

-The European Computer Science Summit takes place once a year and offers a platform where leaders and decision makers in Informatics research and education in Europe gather to debate strategic themes and trends related to research, education and policies in Informatics.
+The European Informatics Leaders Summit is open to the broad informatics community.
+It takes place once a year and offers a platform where leaders and decision-makers in Informatics and related disciplines in Europe gather to debate strategic themes and trends related to informatics research, education and its social impact.
+Originally the European Computer Science Summit, ECSS has been renamed since 2024 in celebration of its 20th anniversary and to reaffirm the core value and importance of the Summit to informatics leaders and communities across Europe.